effektif/admin-docs/docs/installation.rst

 * 4 core CPU
 * 50 GB disk space

 The required disk space depends on how you will use Effektif.
 50 GB should be sufficient disk space for most scenarios.
 However, if you plan on using a lot of file uploads in your processes the required disk space depends largely on the number and size of the uploaded files.

-Be aware, the required disk space does not include the space necessary for backups.
+Note that the required disk space does not include the space necessary for backups.
 If you plan on storing the backups on the same server, you should add more.

 Other systems
 `````````````